Course Outline

 2

-Explains the values and scope of contemporary occupational therapy practice in Australia
+Explains the values and philosophy of the profession and how this informs the contemporary scope of occupational therapy practice in Australia using credible literature.

 3

-Applies an academic writing style using the third person, keeps within the word limit, applies APA 7th edition referencing
+Applies an academic writing style using third person, keeps within word limits with correct spelling and grammar.

 All - Assessment Task 3:Exam